ebrewe/cpgd-2016/notes.md

 shrunk the player.

 added faster movement when going forward.

+Added shield. need to move it on attack.